jsiek/deduce/LinkedLists.md

 whether applying the function to every element of the list always produces `true`.

-Going a step further, we can easily adapt the tests to apply to longer lists.
+Going a step further, we can adapt the tests to apply to longer lists by automating the creation of the input lists.
 Here we increase the combined size to `20` elements.
 We could go with longer lists, but Deduce currently has a slow interpreter, so the assertions would take a long time (e.g., a minute for `100` elements).

 ``` {.c #test_append_large}
 define num_elts = 20